Job ID 22104

 - Communicates and work with a variety of organizations, institutions, and individuals within the area to collect materials related to the event.

-- Directs and participates in daily digital management of items related to the event: conducts custodial responsibilities in digitally acquiring, organizing, and preserving objects, art, photographs, oral histories, documentary records, and social and new
+- Directs and participates in daily digital management of items related to the event: conducts custodial responsibilities in digitally acquiring, organizing, and preserving objects, art, photographs, oral histories, documentary records, and social and new media.

 - Performs other related duties as assigned.